ablwr/info654sp20/syllabus/readme.md

 > Code of Best Practices in Fair Use for Software Preservation\
 > <https://www.arl.org/wp-content/uploads/2018/09/2019.2.28-software-preservation-code-revised.pdf>

-**October 30 --- Data analysis and visualization, and privacy/security/content moderation**
+**April 6 --- Data analysis and visualization, and privacy/security/content moderation**

 Due: Technology and Service Inspiration Post 3